ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 Projects are evaluated in a single stage based solely on the submitted application (there is no round of responses to reports or interviews).
 The evaluation consists of a scientific component, which accounts for two-thirds of the total score, and a non-scientific component, which relates to the Institute’s and the site’s strategy.

-The scientific evaluation will be conducted independently by two anonymous external reviewers, who may be selected from among the candidates suggested in the application, and who will assess the following aspects of the submitted project:
+The scientific evaluation will be conducted independently by two anonymous external reviewers, who may be selected from among the suggestions requested in the application, and who will assess the following aspects of the submitted project:

 • its scientific merit and originality,